 - Did her wanton act represent independent action, one that was later accepted by the Father & The Totalities (i.e. the Pleroma?)

-- Was the seed of this act deliberate, foreknown, and expected?
+- Was the outcome of this act deliberate, foreknown, and expected?

 In other words, as a good Valentinian might say, was Error pre-generated thought by the Father or was it systematic malfunction?
 I don’t agree with their ultimate reasoning that since she’s Wisdom, she could not help it.